dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### The Challenge

-Community forums are used to discover solutions and to allow open discussion of various topics with other users.
-In the tech community, these forums are very insightful for developers, designers, and IT professionals that are looking to solve issues.
-Our challenge, was that a client had recently redesigned the user interface (UI) of their outdated forum and wanted us to test this new design on prospective users.
+Our challenge, was that a client had recently redesigned the user interface (UI) of their forum and wanted us to test this new design on prospective users.
+The client's primary goal was to test the user experience of new conceptual forum functions.
+In addition, they were also interested in how users navigated the information architecture of the new forum.

 #### The Solution